splicebox/MntJULiP/README.md

   --dpsi DPSI      filter by absolute value of dPSI (default 0.05)
 ```

 Note that, by virtue of how 'bunches' are constructed, an intron may be reported more than one time, for instance the exon-spanning intron in an exon skipping event will appear in two groups, one for each of its two endpoints.
-Additionally, more than one exon from teh same 'bunch' may satisfy the statistical test and be reported.
-Our visualization tool [Jutils](https://github.com/splicebox/Jutils/) selects an unbiased set of unique introns for display in heatmaps, following the criteria outlined [here](https://github.com/splicebox/Jutils/blob/master/notes/aggregates.md).
+Additionally, more than one exon from the same 'bunch' may satisfy the statistical test and be reported.
+Our visualization tool [Jutils](https://github.com/splicebox/Jutils/) selects an unbiased set of  introns for display in heatmaps, following the criteria outlined [here](https://github.com/splicebox/Jutils/blob/master/notes/aggregates.md).

 #### 2. DSA analysis: *diff_introns.txt*